ARM-software/vscode-cmsis-csolution/README.md

 The **Software Components** view shows all the software components selected in the active project of a CMSIS solution.
 From this view you can see all the component details (called attributes in the [Open-CMSIS-Pack documentation](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/cp_PackTutorial.html#cp_SWComponents)).
 You can also:
-- Modify the software components to include in the project and manage the dependencies between components for each build target  you have defined in your solution.
+- Modify the software components to include in the project and manage the dependencies between components for each target type (build target) you have defined in your solution.
 - Build the solution using different combinations of pack and component versions, and different versions of a toolchain.

 ### Open the Software Components view